Table of Contents

 Back then what we did see was that the younger users, those who started in their mid to late teens, had higher rates of addiction, about 15-17%.
 Today, we realize it is because their adolescent brain was still forming, and the continued use of THC from all those afternoons ‘ditching school’ eventually affected their brain development.
 In essence, the THC had re-wired their brains, thus, they became dependent.

 Today’s Marijuana is More Potent and More Cause for Alarm

-THC is the active ingredient in marijuana that gets you “high”, and today’s hybrid marijuana is far more concentrated than yester-years.
+THC is the active ingredient in marijuana that gets you “high”, and today’s hybrid marijuana is far more concentrated than in yesteryears.
 In fact, one of the reasons marijuana is being successfully legalized could be partly because many older more politically active folks that tried it back in the 60s didn’t experience it to be that dangerous.
 We’ve now even had a President who admitted to smoking it.
 Needless to say, there is a lot of history when it comes to marijuana (cite: 2).

-We often hear proponents of marijuana legalization say; alcohol is far more addictive and it’s killed far more people, especially when you factor in all the alcohol-related auto deaths.
+We often hear proponents of marijuana legalization say; that alcohol is far more addictive and it’s killed far more people, especially when you factor in all the alcohol-related auto deaths.
 This is true of course, can’t argue with the statistics.
 Proponents also say we can legalize it, tax it, and solve all our problems.
 Well, not exactly.